RISHIKESHAVAN/resources/DataScience/PythonForDataScience/README.md

 * The purpose of having functions in Python.
 * How to operate on files to read and write data in Python.
 * How to use pandas, a must have package for anyone attempting data analysis in Python.

+## Note:
+Each module has the lab content from IBM on Github gists.
+The details of the respective gists are provided inside each module.